JSNA Demography

 Life expectancy and healthy life expectancy

-Overall Hampshire’s population health is better than England.
-A boy born in Hampshire today will live on average for 81.4 years, this is two years longer than the average for England.
-A girl born in Hampshire today will live on average for 84.6 years, this is one and a half years longer than the average for England.
+Overall, Hampshire’s population health is better than England.
+A boy born in Hampshire today will live on average for 81.2 years, this is more than two years longer than the average for England (78.9 years).
+A girl born in Hampshire today will live on average for 84.4 years, this is one and a half years longer than the average for England (82.8).

 Life expectancy varies with deprivation and is a key high level inequalities outcome measure.
-Males living in the most deprived areas of Hampshire could expect to live 76.8 years compared to 84.3 years in the least deprived areas, a difference of 7.5 years.
-Whilst females living in the most deprived areas of Hampshire could expect to live 81.5 years compared to 86.8 years in the least deprived areas, a difference of 5.3 years.
+Males living in the most deprived areas of Hampshire could expect to live 6.8 years less than those in the least deprived areas.
+Whilst females living in the most deprived areas of Hampshire could expect to live 4.9 years less than those in the least deprived areas.

 Across Hampshire life expectancy for males and females has been increasing over time, however improvements have slowed and this has been particularly so for females generally, and for both males and females in the more deprived areas.